Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 4. Leverage Podcast Metadata

 Metadata is data that describes other data.
-It basically summarises info about data on a given page and plays an important part in all aspects of SEO – including podcast SEO.
+It basically summarizes info about data on a given page and plays an important part in SEO – including podcast SEO, as Google uses metadata to understand additional information about a webpage.

-Meta descriptions and page titles (also known as title tags) are examples of metadata, and you should be including these when publishing your podcast episodes.
+Meta descriptions and page titles (also known as title tags) are examples of metadata, and you should be Page titles (also known as title tags) and meta descriptions are examples of metadata, and you should include these when publishing your podcast episodes.

-Including a meta description and title will give Google a brief overview (a snippet) of what your content is about, as well as being displayed in search results.
+Including a page title and meta description will give Google a brief overview (a snippet) of what your content is about, as well as being displayed in search results (as a caveat whilst Google tends to use the page title that you have specified, they don’t always do the same with meta descriptions).

-Your title and subtitle (if you want to include one) should be clear, concise and include your focus keyword where appropriate.
-You can be a bit more creative with your description – after all, its function is to persuade your listener to actually listen, but make sure to provide enough context and details to make it relevant and useful.
+Your page title should be clear, concise and include your focus keyword where appropriate.
+You can be a bit more creative with your meta description – after all, its function is to persuade your listener to actually listen, but make sure to provide enough context and details to make it relevant and useful.

 Reminder: Captivate has SEO features built in to your podcast’s website and your episodes, too!